The Latest: Woman testifies against man in fiancee’s death

 A woman who was having an affair with a Colorado man charged with beating his fiancee to death and burning her body says he called her on Thanksgiving Day and told her she had “a mess to clean up,” referring to the aftermath of the slaying.

-Krystal Lee, who says she no longer goes by her former married name of Kenney, took the stand Wednesday in the trial of 33-year-old Patrick Frazee, who has denied killing 29-year-old Kelsey Berreth.
+Krystal Lee, who no longer goes by her former married name of Kenney, took the stand Wednesday in the trial of 33-year-old Patrick Frazee, who has denied killing 29-year-old Kelsey Berreth.

 Berreth was last seen nearly a year ago with her baby near her home in Woodland Park, about two hours south of Denver.

-Kenney testified that before the 2018 call, Frazee had asked her three times to kill Berreth on his behalf, but she didn’t follow through.
-Prosecutors say Frazee personally told Kenney he was responsible for Berreth’s death, and on Wednesday, she testified that Frazee told her Berreth’s last words were “Please stop.”
+Lee testified that before the 2018 call, Frazee had asked her three times to kill Berreth on his behalf, but she didn’t follow through.
+Prosecutors say Frazee personally told Lee he was responsible for Berreth’s death, and on Wednesday, she testified that Frazee told her Berreth’s last words were “Please stop.”

 1:10 p.m.